insideclojure/insideclojure.github.io/_posts/2014-12-17-distinct-transducer.md

 (into [] (distinct) v) | 43.6 µs

 I intentionally used a vector as the input source here (although a seq would have worked as well).
-Inputs support the internal IReduce interface and can quickly reduce themselves by traversing their inner data structure rather than needing to realize a sequence element by element.
+Vectors support the internal IReduce interface and can quickly reduce themselves by traversing their inner data structure rather than needing to realize a sequence element by element.
 Transducers return a vector as well (in the transduce and into examples above), allowing you to continue working in collections, which have this faster reduction capability.

-While the distinct transducer will work with core.async channels, you should do this cautiously.
+While the distinct transducer will work with core.async channels, you should use some caution with this particular transducer.
-Channels are transducible processes that can be used on arbitrarily lenghty streams of values and the internal "seen" set can thus grow without bound.
+Channels are transducible processes that can be used on arbitrarily lengthy streams of values and the internal "seen" set can thus grow without bound, potentially causing problems.
-It would be possible to build a variant of distinct that had other properties, limiting the size of the seen values based on maximum size, least recently seen, or explicit clearing.
+It would be possible to build a variant of distinct that limited the size of the seen values based on maximum size, least recently seen, or some other clearing mechanism.

 Clojure 1.7 also contains a new transducer and sequence function dedupe that crunches runs of repeated values down to a single value.
-The cache in this case is just a single value so it is much safer to use with channels.
+The cache in that case is just a single value so it is much safer to use with channels.

-In future posts, I'll talk about the other transducer functions in this ticket - interpose and map-indexed which have their own interesting implementations.
+In future posts, I'll talk about the other transducer functions in this ticket (interpose and map-indexed) which have their own interesting implementations.